 ’Tis nearly the season to get in the spirit of spending more money than you normally do (or perhaps your season has already begun).

-The National Retail Federation reports holiday spending has steadily increased each of the past seven years, a trend that’s projected to continue this year.
+The National Retail Federation reports holiday spending has steadily increased each year over the past decade.
 But that doesn’t mean you have to ride the shopping wave.

 Here are a few tips for keeping spending in check or stretching your budget during the holidays: